codegen-sh/codegen-sdk/README.md

 - Running Codegen in Python 3.12 – 3.13
 - macOS and Linux
+  - We develop on macOS but our testing and production environments are Linux
+  - Windows is not supported
 - Python, Typescript, Javascript and React codebases

 ```
 # Install inside existing project